NDHQ Carling: Features

 Amenities on the site include parks and patios, fitness centre, sports fields, parking for 5,925 cars (including a 480 car parkade), and access to forested lands of the Ottawa Greenbelt.
 Due to NDHQ Carling's proximity to the greenbelt, Canada geese have nested inside the site, prompting the DND to issue an internal directive on dealing with the geese.

+Transportation

+NDHQ Carling is located about 1 km north of Ontario Highway 417, a major east-west thoroughfare in Ottawa.
+It is accessible via OC Transpo routes 57, 58, and 66.